 Pinch of sea salt

 Combine sprouts and tomatoes in a bowl.

 Whisk all other ingredients together.
 Combine vinaigrette with sprout mixture and serve.

 Yuri Elkaim is a holistic nutritionist, fitness expert, and author of The All-Day Energy Diet.
 He is known for helping people enjoy all-day energy and amazing health in a very short period of time without radical diets or gimmicks.
 He’s on a mission to transform the lives of more than 10 million people by 2018.
 For more visit http://www.alldayenergydiet.com

 Note from Connie: Remember to catch Yuri this week when he comes on my Gab with the Gurus Show to tell you how to get more consistent, steady energy.
 (As with all my Gab with the Gurus Shows, you can listen live or later.

-I came across this fabulous video while doing research for research for my next book, Crush Your Crazy Carb Cravings™.
+I’m so excited that I came across this video while doing research for my next book, Tame Your Crazy Cravings™.

 This program presented an illustrious panel, which included: